 Jahangir Mahal dates back to the 17th century A.D built by Bharath Bhushan after he defeated Vir Deo Singh of Bundela.
 It was built as be a garrison and citadel for the Mughals to allow greater control over the Bundela region.

-This place is a classic example of Bundela architecture.
+Unquestionably, this place is a classic example of Bundela architecture.
 Jahangir Mahal is a three-storied structure that is marked by stylishly hanging balconies, porches, and apartments.

 Open Time: 8am-noon, 8pm-10pm